Operation Karbala-4: The battle

 The operation began during Christmas night of 1986 with elite frogmen of the Pasdaran crossing the lake in rubber speedboats to launch a surprise attack upon Umm ar-Rasas Island.
 Upon landing, Iraqi searchlight operators found the frogmen.
 The Iranians were now totally exposed.
 Iraqi machine gunners opened up with a hail of bullets, killing all but a few of the Iranian force.

 The following morning, 60,000 Pasdaran and Basijis crossed the Shatt al-Arab north and south of Khorramshahr in dinghies and motorized seacraft, using the cover of dawn to hide their movements.
 Almost immediately, the Iranians met the Iraqi defenses waiting for them on the shorelines of the island.
 A major drawback for the Iranians came in the form of little to no artillery support against the Iraqis.
-However the Iranians quickly overran Umm ar-Rasas and the other islands, and they crossed them using pontoon bridges.
+However the Iranians managed to overrun parts of Umm ar-Rasas and other islands, and they crossed them using pontoon bridges.
 But when they tried to move up the road along the waterway to envelop Basra from the south, they came under withering Iraqi fire.

 A major inadequacy in Iranian military preparations for the offensive was the practically non-existent follow up support provided to their forces once they broke out from the islands.
 With the exception of limited artillery support, all of it remained on the Iranian side of the Shatt al-Arab and did not follow with the initial advance of their own forces.
 Fighting lasted for three days, during which the Iranian forces were pummeled by the Iraqi defenses.
 Iraqi troops used artillery, aircraft, and machine guns firing from prepared defenses.
 Iranian troops died by the thousands.
 Iraqi casualties were one-eighth that of Iranian losses.
 By the time the Iranians retreated, thousands of dead Iranian soldiers covered the landscape.
 Iran had lost 8,000 troops, while Iraq had lost 800.
 Iran claimed Iraq's defenses benefited from US supplied intelligence which provided details of Iranian plans and preparations, thus permitting Iraq to coordinate an effective defense as precise points where the attack occurred.
 Iraqi mistreatment of captured Iranian forces, including the burying alive of military divers became the subject matter for the 2015 Iranian film 175 Divers.